 There are a lot of arguments on how long has 3D printing been around.
 History of 3D printing goes way back to 70s.
 As we are hearing a lot about it for the last 4-5 years.
-Over the past 10 years, 3D printing is the transition from rapid prototyping technology to additive manufacturing.
-3D printing was started and called rapid prototyping in the early 2000 that’s almost 20 years.
+Over the past 10 years, 3D printing is the transition from a rapid prototyping technology to additive manufacturing.
+3D printing was started and called rapid prototyping in early 2000 that’s almost 20 years.
 That is what it was used for like prototyping things.
 As more and more people got acquainted with 3D printing from all the sectors and industries it became generalized additive manufacturing technology.
 That’s how people getting the benefits of technology.

 1980–1990: (Invention of Stereo Lithography Process)

-In 1984 engineer Chuck Hull printed a small cup using a plastic material and ultraviolet light which was named as Stereo Lithography process.
+In 1984 engineer Chuck Hull printed a small cup using plastic material and ultraviolet light which was named as Stereo Lithography process.
 In 1985 the first 3D printing pad was granted to Chuck Hull who invented Stereo Lithography (SLA).
 In 1986 Chuck founded the company 3D Systems for selling 3D printers.
-The actual development of 3D printing process started in late 1970 & the first pattern was filed in 1980 but wasn’t granted.
+The actual development of the 3D printing process started in late 1970 & the first pattern was filed in 1980 but wasn’t granted.
 The first commercial sale was in 87 & SLS was pounded in 89 by Carl Decker and his team at the University of Texas.
 SLA & SLS was the original 3d printing technology.

 1990-2015: (Rapid Development & Evolve)